lilblupig/curls/README.md

 *  None.

 ###### Changes Specific to Contact Page
-*  Remove Fieldset and Legend from form, page appeared cluttered and bitty as the appearance was very different to the other sections thorugh out the webpage.
+*  Remove Fieldset and Legend from form, page appeared cluttered and bitty as the appearance was very different to the other sections through out the webpage.

 ### **Surface**